deanglen/PDconnect/replit.md

 This is a full-stack web application serving as middleware for SugarCRM and PandaDoc.
 It enables users to create PandaDoc documents from SugarCRM records, manage field mappings, configure automated workflows based on document events, and monitor integration performance.
 The project aims to streamline document generation and workflow automation, offering a robust, multi-tenant solution for businesses using both platforms.

-**Status: PRODUCTION READY** - End-to-end document creation successfully tested and confirmed working with live SugarCRM and PandaDoc environments (January 2025).
+**Status: PRODUCTION READY** - End-to-end document creation AND webhook automation successfully tested and confirmed working with live SugarCRM and PandaDoc environments (August 2025).

 ## User Preferences